A Systems View of Learning

-I combine a deep understanding of human-centered design with the science of learning to develop a learning journey that moves the learner away from what's familiar.
-I believe it’s through moments when we experience a failure, see an alternative, or stretch out of your comfort zone that learning comes.
+I leverage human-centered design and the science of learning to create learning experiences that move the learner away from what's familiar.
+I believe it’s through moments when we experience a failure, see an alternative, or stretch out of our comfort zone that learning comes.

 Most learning fails because it doesn't allow for safe failure.
 It provides the 'correct' answer before the learner has even felt the 'problem.'
 In my approach, I reverse this: I start with the challenge.